The Coronavirus Job Retention Scheme is changing

 Where a company is being taken under the management of an administrator, the administrator will be able to access the Job Retention Scheme.

-The Scheme was applicable to company directors.
-They too could be furloughed and still continue to perform their obligations as a statutory director (provided they don’t provide any executive services to their employer).
+The Scheme is applicable to company directors.
+They too can be furloughed and still continue to perform their obligations as a statutory director (provided they don’t provide any executive services to their employer).
 Salaried individuals who are directors of their own personal service company (PSC) can also benefit from the Scheme.
-This has helped freelancers, contractors etc who have a limited company.
+This is expected to help freelancers, contractors etc who have a limited company.
+See more information here.

 Can we help?